FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-05-combined-arms-part-1.md

     return func
 ```
-Setting the minimum learning rate to 1e-8, the maximum to 1e-4, and the interval to 0.2 we get the below learning rate schedule.
+Setting the minimum learning rate to 1e-8, the maximum to 1e-4, and the interval to 0.2 we get a learning rate schedule that looks like this.

 <div class="center">
   <img src="https://filipinogambino.github.io/ngorichs/assets/images/lr_schedule_plot.jpg">
 </div>

 ## Now we can build our model

-To establish the baseline I'll be using sb3's default architecture which consists of seperate fully connected layers for the policy network and value network.
-Melee agents only have 9 available actions (though we padded their actions spaces to match the ranged agents 25), so hopefully there are enough parameters here to learn which actions do nothing.
+PPO is an off-policy algorithm so here it consists of 2 seperate models, one for the policy network which yields an agent's action given an observation and another for the value network which yields the expected reward given that same observation.
+The default networks for SB3's PPO are fully connected layers.
+Further, the melee agents had their action spaces padded to match that of the ranged agents so we do not need a seperate policy-value pair to accomodate that.
+That might be something to address in a later post by using embeddings or a transformer to differentiate the types of agents.

 <br />
 <div class="row">
   <div class="column">
     <img src="https://filipinogambino.github.io/ngorichs/assets/images/baseline_policy_network.jpg" alt="Policy Network">